ubergeekady/TechNotebooks/GoNotebooks/Main.md

 Program exited.
 ```

+**iota**

+Generate set of related but distinct constants.
+Often represents a property which has several distinct positive values.

 iota is enumerated constant

 Special symbol iota allows related constans to be created easily.
 Iota starts at 0 in each const block and increments by one.
 Watch out of constant values that match zero values for variables.